efieleke/CommandLib/README.md

 Commands
 =========

 Commands is a C# library that simplifies coordination of asynchronous and synchronous activities.
-It works with tasks and with non-task operations, and offers features beyond what are available with tasks.
+It extends the notion of a Task, in that it works with both task and with non-task operations, and offers features beyond what are available with tasks.
 The library is built upon class Command, which represents an action.
 A Command may be run synchronously or asynchronously, and may be aborted.

 ParallelCommands, itself a Command, executes a collection of commands concurrently (in parallel), and SequentialCommands executes its commands in sequence.
 Using these classes, it's possible to create a deep nesting of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.